ries-lab/LaserEngine/README.md

 # LaserEngine
-Blueprints for a low-cost laser combiner compatible with wide-field and localization microscopy.
+Blueprints for a low-cost laser engine compatible with wide-field and localization microscopy.